Train to Busan Director's Next Film Is a Dystopian Sci-Fi Epic; Arrives on Netflix Next Month

 Train to Busan Director’s Next Film Is a Dystopian Sci-Fi Epic; Arrives on Netflix Next Month

 South Korean director Yeon Sang-ho is back at it again with another blockbuster that’s set to arrive on Netflix later next month.
-The director who is best known in the West for the film Train to Busan (the inspiration for Bullet Train) will be releasing a feature-length Sci-Fi epic on Netflix titled Jung_E.
+The director, who is best known in the West for the film Train to Busan, will be releasing a feature-length Sci-Fi epic on Netflix, titled Jung_E.

 Yeon Sang-ho’s Jung_E is currently set to start streaming on Netflix beginning Jan.
 20, 2023.
 The plot details are a bit sparse for now, but the main story is fairly straightforward.